• Skip to primary navigation

 Have a woodburning stove?
 Put a stove steamer on it.

 This is literally made to be filled with water, and will boil on the woodburning stove so the water can evaporate.
-Stove steamers are usually cast iron and an example looks like this.
+Stove steamers are usually cast iron and heavy!

 How to check the humidity in my home